 - Diversion programs

-However, if you have a strong defense, the punishment or rehabilitation may be lessened.
+However, we can lessen the punishment or rehabilitation with a strong defense.
 It will be up to your juvenile criminal defense attorney to ensure that all facts of the case are present and that your child’s legal rights are protected.

 Juvenile Criminal Defense: Kalinoski Law Offices